 Elon’s art faculty encourage intellectual curiosity and creative expression.
 They are both accomplished practitioners and respected scholars, and they place a high priority on working closely with students to achieve their goals in art.

-Assistant professor Samantha DiRosa research considers the intersections between art, science and visual culture.
+Associate Professor Samantha DiRosa research considers the intersections between art, science and visual culture.
 Her work, Mapping Meg Ryan, recently appeared as a solo exhibit at the Portland (Ore.)
 Art Center.
-Assistant professor Young Kim is an experimental photo-based installation artist who has exhibited extensively nationwide and around the world.
+Associate Professor Young Kim is an experimental photo-based installation artist who has exhibited extensively nationwide and around the world.

-In the associated Department of Art History, associate professor Kirstin Ringelberg studies the representation of 19th-century women artists’ studios, the influence of contemporary art in popular culture, and the ways in which artists depict pain.
-Associate professor Evan Gatti studies the relationships between ritual, performance and medieval art.
+In the associated program in Art History, Associate Professor Kirstin Ringelberg has published a book and several essays on issues of identity in modern and contemporary art, the relationships between contemporary art and popular culture, and the ways art history has been written.
+Associate Professor Evan Gatti studies the relationships between ritual, performance and medieval art.